jdonnelly36/AsymMirai/README.md

 This implementation assumes there exists a CSV file of the form shown in `example_data_format.csv` with the path to each image and metadata for a series of exams.

 # Training AsymMirai
 The jupyter notebook `asymmetry_model/run_train.ipynb` provides an example of the call to train AsymMirai.
+In order to train AsymMirai, you will need to download the publicly trained weights from Mirai's backbone and place them in a directory named `snapshots` in the root directory for this repository.
+These weights are available [here](https://duke.box.com/s/g21ak9kfneudotokp9nmlp07r1bsdki7).

 # Evaluating AsymMirai
 The jupyter notebook `asymmetry_model/run_eval.ipynb` provides an example of the code used to evaluate a trained AsymMirai.
 This code runs AsymMirai over each exam in the indicated CSV file, and records the risk score and prediction window location for each sample.